xxyzzzq/quex/trunk/quex/engine/analyzer/examine/00-README.txt

 'Accu(3,5)' and 'Accu(4)'.
 Since states are mutually dependent, there necessarily exist loops inside a dead-lock group.
 Thus, the number of transitions inside the group can only be determined at run-time.
-The process of specification of an inherent accumulated action inside a dead-lock group, can be defined similar to interference as follows.
+The process of specification of an inherent recipe action inside a dead-lock group, can be defined similar to interference as follows.

-DEFINITION: Inherent Accumulated Action -- Accu(group)
+DEFINITION: R(group) -- Inherent Recipe

-   The 'inherent accumulated action' Accu(group) is the accumulated action that appears at any entry into a dead-lock state from another dead-lock state.
+   The 'inherent recipe' R(group) is the recipe that appears at any entry into a dead-lock state from another dead-lock state.

-   Accu(group) is determined from the set of specified accumulated actions, at specific entries of states of the group.
+   R(group) is determined from the set of specified accumulated actions, at specific entries of states of the group.

-   Accu(group) can either not rely on transition numbers at all, or they must be relative to the first state through which the group is entered.
+   R(group) can either not rely on transition numbers at all, or they must be relative to the first state through which the group is entered.

-   Accu(group) is specified at each entry of the group, except for the specific entries which are previously determined.
+   R(group) is specified at each entry of the group, except for the specific entries which are previously determined.

-An issue remains.
-What if on the linear paths between the dead-lock mouth states there is an action?
-This action can only be *undetermined*, otherwise it was a spring and, therefore, the resulting entry to the mouth state at the end was determined.
-The consequences of this undetermined action can propagate through all states of the dead-lock group.
-Further, it is not determined whether it influences the SOV before run-time, or how many times it influences the SOV.
-This influences from outside the group are captured by the Accu(i) of the specific entries.
-The safest way, to maintain the state machine's behavior, is by leaving the action in place, implemeting Accu(i) at each entry into the dead-end state group, and propagating Accu(void) inside the dead-lock group.

-STATEMENT:
+An issue remains: What if on the linear paths between the dead-lock mouth states there is a state with an operation?
+Clearly, this state cannot be a spring, otherwise, the mouth state's entry on the other end would be determined which it is not.
+Operations of linear states which are not springs accumulate.
+Further, dead-lock groups incorporate loops.
+So, The position where the operation occurs in the sequence and in what sequence with other operations cannot be determined.

 -------------------------------------------------------------------------------

-At some point in time the transitions come to an end--either through a character or the end of the character stream.
-This is the end of an analyzer step.
-From outside the state machine, only the SOV at the end of this analyzer step is of interest.

-DEFINITION: consq(i, SOV)

-    The function 'consq(i, SOV)' describes what is supposed to happen upon exit from the state machine.
-It may also express what the SOV is supposed to contain.
-It is specific to its state 'i'.
-Further, it depends on the SOV as it results from the history of transitions along the state machine.

-The goals is to find a method so that the actions along the state machine can be omitted by an adapted handling at the end of the analyzer step, or by a postponing as until the actions influence can no further be determined.
-This has obvious efficiency advantages.
-Consider, for example, the lexeme length as SOV.
-The 'consq(i, SOV)' function simply provides the lexeme length as the value that has been accumulated.
-If the number of transitions from begin to end is fix for a given state, then the lexeme length does not have to be incremented at each transition.
-Instead, it can be set upon exit to a constant.

-DEFINITION: f(Ci, SOV)

-    The representative function 'f(Ci, SOV)' does two operations:

-        (1) it derives actions from SOV independent from actions on the transition path.
-        (2) it implements what consq(i, SOV) does.

-The set of constants 'Ci' is specific to state 'i' and must be known at compile-time.
-The role of this function is to replace 'consq()' by 'f(Ci, SOV)' and therefore omit the actions which 'consq()' would require.

-DEFINITION: Ai

-    Let Ai denote the set of required actions to compute the SOV at the exit of state 'i'.

-The replacement of 'consq()' by a function 'f(Ci, COV)' in a state reduces the set Ai.
-If an action is not mentioned in any Ai, then it can be completely removed from the state machine.

-GENERAL DOCUMENT STRUCTURE:

-Documents describing state machine analysis shall follow the following scheme:

-  (1) Specification of SOV, Actions, and 'consq(i, SOV)'.

-  (2.1) Action Accumulation in linear states.

-  (2.2) Action Interference in mouth states.

-  (3.1) Specify 'f(Ci, SOV)'

-  (3.2) Specify how Ai is reduced due if 'f(Ci, SOV)' replaces 'consq(i, SOV)'.

-  (4) Procedure description

-  (5) Doubt discussion

 All .txt files in this directory that describe action reductions are following this scheme.
 The 'doubt' discussion shall demonstrate the deepness of thought